PeiqinZhuang/EMIM/README.md

 # 1. As illustrated, our method can directly reuse the parameters from the original Attention module,
-and simply introduces a motion_conv module to equip it with motion modeling capability.
+#and simply introduces a motion_conv module to equip it with motion modeling capability.
 # 2. However, if you would like to replace your original Attention module with our EMIM module, it is
-recommended to perform zero initialization at the beginning to maintain parameter stability.
+#recommended to perform zero initialization at the beginning to maintain parameter stability — a useful
-(Quite useful tips for parameter-efficient finetuning.)
+#tip for parameter-efficient fine-tuning.
+When training from scratch, this initialization can be omitted.

 for name, p in self.named_parameters():
     if 'motion_conv.0.weight' in name: